Back to BlogAdvanced ATS

 Mistake #3: One and Done

 Optimize for each specific job, not for "ATS in general."
+And once you do score well, make sure you know what a good ATS score actually looks like.

 Your 30-Day Plan